 Option 1: If you are using the Z-4000TM transformer, or any transformer with a separate bell button controller, you can activate the feature by simply pressing and holding the bell button for at least three seconds (it does not matter if you are in forward, neutral or reverse).
-You will hear the bell turn on and, after three seconds, you should hear a short whistle blast.
-Once the whistle blast is heard, the bell button can be released.
+You will hear the bell turn on and, after three seconds, you should hear a short horn blast or air release.
+Once the horn blast or air release is heard, the bell button can be released.
 The bell will continue to chime, so if you want to turn off the bell ringing, simply press and release the bell button.
 If you were in neutral, interrupt the transformer throttle to enter the next directional state (either forward or reverse).
 (Note: the PFA will only play in the first Neutral after it is armed.
-You cannot interrupt the power twice to enter another direction and still have the PFA active.)
+You can not interrupt the power twice to enter another direction and still have the PFA active.)
 You can now trigger the sounds to begin playing when you next enter Neutral.

-Option 2 If you do not have a separate Z-4000TM transformer (or separate bell button available), you can activate the PFA using your transformer's whistle button control.
-To arm the PFA, turn on the transformer throttle and cycle your engine into Neutral (not RESET).
-Once in neutral, set the transformer throttle to 8 volts or less and press and hold the whistle button for at least three seconds.
-You will hear the bell turn on and, after three seconds, you should hear a short whistle blast.
-Once the whistle blast is heard, the whistle button can be released.
-The bell will continue to chime, so if you

-12 P-2 Box Cab Operating Manual want to turn off the bell ringing, simply press and release the whistle button.
+Option 2 If you do not have a Z-4000[TM] transformer (or separate bell button available), you can activate the PFA using your transformer's whistle button control.
+To arm the volts or less and press and hold the whistle button for at least three seconds.
+You will hear the bell turn on and, after three seconds, you should hear a short horn blast or air release.
+Once the horn blast or air release is heard, the whistle button can be released.
+The bell will continue to chime, so if you want to turn off the bell ringing, simply press and release the whistle button.
 Interrupt the transformer throttle to enter the next directional state (either forward or reverse).
 (Note: the PFA will only play in the first Neutral after it is armed.
 You can not interrupt the power twice to enter another direction and still have the PFA active.)
 You can now trigger the sounds to begin playing when you next enter Neutral.